TheArjunAgarwal/sem3-notes/agth.typ

 Assuming the valuations to be *Additive* is also a rather common assumption.
 We make it, unless stated otherwise.

 We now we ask, what is fair?
-=== Propotional Division
+=== Proportional Division
-#definition(title: "Proptional")[
+#definition(title: "Probational")[
   If for all agents $i in [n], v_i (A_i) >= 1/n$, then the division satisfies *PROP*.

   We are making the strong normalization assumption here.
 ]
-As we will show, PROP is possible for the divisible case (recall that the continuity condition for valuations in divisible settings imply additvity).
+As we will show, PROP is possible for the divisible case (recall that the continuity condition for valuations in divisible settings imply additivity).

 However, it may not be possible for indivisible goods.
 Consider 2 agents and 1 item.
 #remark[
   The 2 agent, 1 item case is a common counter example for indivisible fair division.
-It's genralization $n$ agents, $n-1$ items is also a counter example in many cases.
+It's generalization $n$ agents, $n-1$ items is also a counter example in many cases.
 ]
-#psudo(title: "Moving Knife Algorithm (PROP for divisible goods with continous valuation)")[
+#psudo(title: "Moving Knife Algorithm (PROP for divisible goods with continuous valuation)")[
   + We move a knife from left to right over a cake
   + As soon as the valuation is $1/n$ for an agent, they call stop.
   + We cut cake here.